 Nicola Grissom, PhD, is an Assistant Professor in the Department of Psychology.
 Her laboratory is dedicated to understanding sex differences in motivated behavior, executive function, learning, decision making, and attention in genetically-informed mouse models of psychological disorder, including addiction.

 Dorothy Hatsukami, PhD, is a Professor of Psychiatry and the Forster Family Chair in Cancer Prevention.
 Dr. Hatsukami has had a distinguished internationally recognized career in the characterization of tobacco addiction, including its genetic basis, and examining various pharmacological treatment methods for adult smokers, adolescents, and smokeless tobacco users.

-Nathaniel Helwig, PhD, is an Assistant Professor in the Departments of Psychology and Statistics (joint appointment).
+Nathaniel Helwig, PhD, is an Associate Professor in the Departments of Psychology and Statistics (joint appointment).
 Dr. Helwig's research focuses on the development of nonparametric and multivariate methods for studying complex biological and psychological processes using high dimensional data including neuroimaging.

 William Iacono, PhD, is a Regents’ Professor and Distinguished McKnight University Professor in the Department of Psychology.
 Dr. Iacono is an internationally recognized leader in the psychophysiological and behavior genetic study of psychopathology, with a focus on the development of drug use and addiction.

 Robert Krueger, PhD, is a Distinguished McKnight University Professor in the Department of Psychology.
 Dr. Krueger’s research spans behavior genetics, addiction, personality, psychopathology, personality disorders, and quantitative methods.
 He is an internationally recognized leader in the assessment and conceptualization of psychiatric nosology and comorbidity including addiction.